StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-everything-i-know-about-reviewing-code.md

 # ... it depends

-This has little to do with code reviews, yet it's one of the best advice you'll ever find around: it depends.
+This has little to do with code reviews, yet it's some of the best advice you'll ever find around: it depends.
 Don't take this article, or any other articles out there, for gospel.

 # When you are looking for a review